-A thoughtful routine allows us to focus our energy in one area at a time, knowing that other essential areas will not be neglected.
-Well-established rhythms help us manage the ebb and flow of homeschooling and free our remaining energy to deal with the unexpected.
+A thoughtful structure allows us to focus our energy in one area at a time, knowing that other essential areas will not be neglected.
+Well-established homeschooling rhythms help us manage the ebb and flow of homeschooling and free our remaining energy to deal with the unexpected.

 Establishing a rhythm removes some of the guesswork, giving us a ready answer to the question, “What comes next?”
 We can focus on schoolwork knowing that there is time set aside for outside play.
 We can make a last-minute visit to the park knowing what time frame will still allow us to get dinner on the table.
 We can go about our day confident that routine tasks will be remembered and taken care of.